Nantong: Economy

-Today, Nantong is one of many fast-growing coastal cities in China.
-With the opening of Sutong Bridge in April 2008 and Chonghai Bridge in 2009, the city has been listed as the number one city in the Yangtze River Delta Economic Zone for foreign investment, surpassing its rivals Suzhou, Hangzhou and Nanjing.

-As a sprawling metropolis, Nantong has experienced environment damage from its industrialization as well.
-The municipal government has been putting stiffer environmental policies into practice over the years and has spent tremendous amounts of money to curb pollution and plant more trees along its roads.
-The city is active in shutting down factories that do not meet its environment laws.

 Nantong has developed rapidly in the last 25 years, as have most of the cities in the Yangtze River Delta.
 Nantong's rapid economic growth is generally attributed to its advantageous location just north of Shanghai.
 Nantong's Sutong Bridge is expected to further Nantong's integration with Shanghai, cutting transportation time between the cities down from three hours to one hour.

 The shipping corporation Cosco has a large port and ship repair yard on the river.
 Cosco (Nantong) Shipyard Co., Ltd, the first shipyard of the Cosco group, has placed itself adjacent to the busy port of Nantong.
 The yard has 1120 m of coastline and is equipped with one cape-size and one panamax size floating dock.
 Cosco Shipyard handles approximately 150 vessels per year.
 Nantong Mingde Heavy Industries originally operated a shipyard in Nantong, but declared bankruptcy in 2014.
 Minde's parent company, Jiangsu Sainty Marine Corporation, would cease operations in 2017.